raphael1688/S3--EMEA-AI-Trainings--101-Hands-on-Lab/users/README.md

 <br><br>
 ---
-## 6.6 Lesson learned

-MITR3 ATT&CK Framework references and Tactics/Techniques

-<br><br>
----
-## 6.7 BIG-IP Recommandations and configurations
+## 6.6 BIG-IP Recommandations and configurations
 ### 6.7.1 Goals

 We have two major goals: